 An email that contains Set new password link will be sent to your registered mail id.
 Use this link to launch Pulse One and provide your new password.

 Note: The Set new password link that you received in the email has an expiration time of 1 hour.
-Beyond this time, you will have to make a new request for setting the new password.

 3. To log out of the admin console, click Logout.

 Adding Pulse One Licenses